 Pick a Bird and Find It

 Start simple: pick a bird that is common in your region—maybe one you haven’t noticed before—and go find it.
 Choose a good spot to look, somewhere birds are likely to hang out.
-Any green space or body of water will do, but a good tip is to look for somewhere where two habitats meet—the edge of a forest and a clearing, a shoreline near trees—any place with both food and water.
+Any green space or body of water will do.
+A good tip is to look for somewhere where two habitats meet—the edge of a forest and a clearing, a shoreline near trees—any place with both food and water.

-That’s the quickest and easiest way to get that soar of adrenaline that comes from locating a species on your list, and it’s sure to get you hooked on finding more.
+That’s the quickest and easiest way to get that soar of adrenaline that comes from locating a species on your list.
+It’s sure to get you hooked on finding more.